 You can click on any a blue midpoint and drag to add a new point at that location and immediately start moving it in the XZ plane.

-To convert a point to a Bezier point with tangent handles, you can alt-click the point and then click it again to drag out its handles.
+To convert a point to a Bezier point with tangent handles, you can alt-click (option-click) the point and then click it again and drag to pull out its handles.
 In the future you will able to break the handles and also have the option to turn it into a Catmull point.